ArinaT01/my-study-projects/real_estate/README.md

-# Research of advertisements for the sale of apartments
+# Research of advertisements for the sale of apartments (exploratory data analysis)

 ## Task